 Something catastrophic happened to Phaethon a couple of thousand years ago and created the Geminid meteor shower.
 There’s no way the asteroid is anywhere near active enough when it is near the sun to produce the mass of dust we are seeing …

-And therein lies the essential mystery of 3200 Phaethon.
-Most meteor showers are spawned by comets.
-3200 Phaethon is an asteroid.
-Comets are fragile, icy bodies that litter their orbits with debris.
+So … most meteor showers are spawned by comets, which are fragile, icy bodies that litter their orbits with debris.
 It’s easy to see how debris from a comet’s orbit can create a shower of meteors in Earth’s sky.
+How does the rocky asteroid 3200 Phaethon do this?
+That’s the mystery.

 Here’s another odd feature of 3200 Phaethon.
 While comets tend to have more elliptical orbits, asteroid orbits are more circular.
 3200 Phaethon’s orbit – which is now exceedingly well known – is highly elongated, reminiscent of some comets.
 Its orbit crosses the orbits of Mars, Earth, Venus and Mercury.

-3200 Phaethon’s orbit carries it so close to the sun that its surface heats up to about 1,500 degrees Fahrenheit (800 degrees C).
+3200 Phaethon’s orbit carries it so close to the sun that its surface heats up to about 1,500 degrees Fahrenheit (800 degrees Celsius).
 That’s hot enough to melt aluminum.

-It’s when it’s closest to the sun that 3200 Phaethon releases a tiny dust tail; that’s right, it’s a dust tail for an asteroid, one of only two known so far in our solar system.
+It’s when it’s closest to the sun that 3200 Phaethon releases a tiny dust tail.
 Scientists have said it’s possible the sun’s heat causes fractures, in much the same way a dry riverbed cracks in the afternoon heat.

-Before 3200 Phaethon, scientists linked all known meteor showers to active comets and not asteroids.
+Before 3200 Phaethon, scientists linked all known meteor showers to comets and not asteroids.

 Thus 3200 Phaethon surprised them from the beginning, because – while it looked like an asteroid – it appeared to be the source of the annual Geminid meteor shower.
 Astronomers began calling 3200 Phaethon a comet-asteroid hybrid, an asteroid that behaves like a comet.
 Later, they began using the term rock-comet.